 NEW YORK, NY– FOR IMMEDIATE RELEASE – Hadassah, The Women’s Zionist Organization of America, Inc. (HWZOA), National President Rhoda Smolow and Executive Director/CEO Janice Weinman released the following statement today in the wake of the condominium collapse in Surfside, Miami:

 “As an organization dedicated to healing the world, Hadassah, The Women’s Zionist Organization of America, Inc., sends its support and sympathy to the families impacted by the tragic condominium collapse in Surfside, Miami.
 Our prayers go to those missing with the hope that they will be rescued quickly and to those injured, we extend our hope for a speedy recovery.
 Our sincerest condolences to those who have lost loved ones.
 May their memory be for a blessing!”

 Hadassah, The Women’s Zionist Organization of America, Inc. (HWZOA), is the largest Jewish women’s organization in the United States.
-With nearly 300,000 members, Associates, and supporters, Hadassah brings women together to effect change and advocate on such critical issues as ensuring the security of Israel, combating antisemitism, and promoting women’s health.
-Through the Hadassah Medical Organization's (HMO) two hospitals in Jerusalem, Hadassah delivers exemplary patient care to over a million people every year and supports world-renowned medical research.
-HMO serves without regard to race, religion, or nationality and earned a Nobel Peace Prize Nomination in 2005 for building “bridges to peace.”
-Additionally, Hadassah supports several Youth Aliyah villages that set at-risk children in Israel on the path to a successful future.
+With nearly 300,000 members, Associates and supporters, HWZOA brings women together to effect change and advocate on such critical issues as ensuring the security of Israel, combating antisemitism and promoting women’s health.
+Through the Hadassah Medical Organization's (HMO) two hospitals in Jerusalem, HWZOA helps support exemplary patient care for over a million people every year and HMO’s world-renowned medical research.
+HMO serves without regard to race, religion or nationality and earned a Nobel Peace Prize Nomination in 2005 for building “bridges to peace.”
+Additionally, HWZOA supports several Youth Aliyah villages that set at-risk children in Israel on the path to a successful future.
 For more information, visit www.hadassah.org.